eggheadio/eggheadio-course-notes/up-and-running-with-svelte-3/notes/6-declare-and-pass-in-properties-to-a-svelte-3-component.md

 <UserInfo />
 ```

-- Right now we don&rsquo;t have a way to change the values of UserInfo when we call it.
+- Right now we don't have a way to change the values of UserInfo when we call it.
 - But we can pass them in as props and then add the `export` keyword in front of our variable declarations
 - In our UserInfo component we can set a default value for our prop by adding a definition `export let name = "Joe";`